Voter Registration Information

-- In Person - The BOE is closed (2925 Euclid Avenue in Cleveland) - but they do have an area just inside the back door where you can complete and drop your application.
+- In Person - The BOE (2925 Euclid Avenue in Cleveland) - has an area just inside the back door where you can complete and drop your application.
 There also is a secure drop box in the parking lot to drop off the form.

-- You can request a ballot in one of four ways:
+- You can request a a Vote-by-Mail ballot in one of four ways:

-- Step Two – The BOE will mail you a ballot to vote with from home.
-This may take a day or two after your request is received.
+- Step Two – Beginning October 6th - The BOE will begin mailing ballots to vote with from home.
+Get in line now and send in your request.
+Note - the process may take some time after your request is received.

 - Step Three - Vote & then mail your completed ballot back to the Board of Elections.
-No stamp is needed on this step - but, under state law, it must be postmarked by Monday, November 2.
+Currently, a stamp is needed on this step.
+Also, under state law, it must be postmarked by Monday, November 2.
 If you are unable to put it in USPS, then you can drop it off in the secure dropbox located in the Board of Elections parking lot - E. 30th & Euclid in Cuyahoga County - by 7:30 p.m. on Election Day, November 3rd.

 Track Your Ballot

 New to Vote-by-Mail?
-The Board of Elections (BOE) lets you track the progress of your request and ballot on their website.
+Just like you track a package, the Board of Elections (BOE) lets you track the progress of your request and ballot on their website.
 Head here.

 2020 Voting Dates - General Election